TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          *(The definition of the constant above is top-level TypoScript.
 It belongs on one level with the objects "config" and "page".)*

-         If you now use parseFunc with .constants=1, all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.
+         If you now use parseFunc with .constants = 1, all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.